Aceinna/docs_openrtk/algorithms/Innovation.rst

        (:math:`\vec{r}^{N}` and :math:`\vec{v}^{N}`)

 ..
 Based upon these steps, the measurements are ...
+..
+Measurement Details To Be Provided